 And interestingly, when a vessel is pitching, a Hull Vane® generates even more forward thrust – an effect we call the ‘pumping effect’.

-The Hull Vane® is particularly effective when used on medium speed displacement vessels, or expressed in naval architecture terms at Froude numbers between 0.2 and 0.8.
+The Hull Vane® is particularly effective when used on medium-speed displacement vessels, or expressed in naval architectural terms, at Froude numbers between 0.2 and 0.8.

 Suitable candidates for a Hull Vane® include coastguard and naval vessels, passenger ships, ro-ro ships, expedition cruise ships, fast supply vessels and motor yachts.